hlbao/personal_site/content/home/miscellaneous.md

 design:
   view: 4
 ---
 I have some very cool tattoos; one of my favorites is **[this piece](https://www.dropbox.com/s/g2midsxj7ft6u6g/tattoo.png?dl=0)**.
-I dedicated myself to volunteering with LGBTQ public health in China for many years.
+I dedicated many years to volunteering with LGBTQ public health in China.